viperscape/iota/docs/overview.md

 - Ping: Includes the request response model with no data attached (must be authorized)

-- Request: Requests an endpoint, if no endpoint (b0) is specified then an endpoint listing should be provided (see CoAP spec).
-Endpoint is specified in following byte, by byte value
+- Request: Requests an endpoint's state.
+Endpoint is specified in following bytes as u16 in BE format.

-- Response: The endpoint state, or listing all endpoints
+- Response: The endpoint's state

-- Publish: Publishes to an endpoint
+- Publish: Publishes state to an endpoint

 - Guaranteed(1): Basic guarantee(of at least once)

-3 reserved bits: Currently only one might be in use for batching (more on this later)

-41st byte provides value for corresponding flag, called 'route'
+Bytes 41 and 41 provide value for corresponding flag, called 'route'

 Example publish to route 53: